 Even though it may ignore them now, in the future techexplorer

-will likely look closely at the \documentstyle
+will likely look closely at the \documentstyle, \documentclass,

-commands so that it can emulate a range of styles
+and \package commands so that it can emulate a range of styles

 and packages.